Roadblock: End of the Line: Storylines

 For several weeks, Tag Team Champions The New Day (Big E, Kofi Kingston, and Xavier Woods) had been hyping their Raw Tag Team Championship reign as they were soon overtaking Demolition's record of at 478 days as the longest reigning tag team champions in WWE history.
 On the November 21 and November 28 episodes of Raw, they retained their titles in back to back championship matches against Cesaro and Sheamus and then Luke Gallows and Karl Anderson, respectively.
 On the December 5 episode, a match pitting Cesaro and Sheamus against Gallows and Anderson to determine the number one contenders for the championship ended in a double countout as the two teams and New Day, who were doing commentary, brawled on the outside.
-Subsequently, a triple threat tag team championship match between the three teams was then scheduled for the following week.
+A triple threat tag team championship match between the three teams was then scheduled for the following week.
 New Day won the match but in the ensuing celebration party, Woods accidentally sprayed champagne on Raw Commissioner Stephanie McMahon.
-As punishment, she forced New Day to defend the title a second time; New Day defeated Kevin Owens and Chris Jericho as well as Seth Rollins and Roman Reigns in a triple threat match, making their breaking Demolition's record inevitable.
+As punishment, she forced New Day to defend the titles a second time; New Day defeated Kevin Owens and Chris Jericho as well as Seth Rollins and Roman Reigns in a triple threat match, making their breaking Demolition's record inevitable.
 At WWE Tribute to the Troops, Cesaro and Sheamus earned another title shot at Roadblock by winning a fatal four-way tag team match.

 Event

 Pre-show

-During the Roadblock: End of the Line Kickoff pre-show, Rusev faced Big Cass.
-The match ended when Lana feigned an ankle injury and Rusev attacked Enzo Amore during the distraction.
+During the Roadblock: End of the Line Kickoff pre-show, Rusev (accompanied by Lana) faced Big Cass (accompanied by Enzo Amore).
+The match ended when Lana feigned an ankle injury and Rusev attacked Amore during the distraction.
 As a concerned Cass checked on Amore, he was counted out, giving the win to Rusev.